Nurudeen25/aws-bootcamp-cruddur-2023/aws/cfn/Readme.md

 After creating the rds db cfn.
 Have to change the endpoint from AWS system manager - Parameter store After implementing the CFN service-deploy, The backend service is still not in healthy, So i checked the backend TG, to the healthchecks- edit and override the port 80 to 4567 and my backend-service is healthy.

+ #use container is for buld the lambda in a container
+  # it's still using the runtimes and its not a custom runtime